-Section 1 has 2 questions.
+Section 1 has 13 questions, with the 13th question worth 24 marks.
 In Section 3 you are required to answer 4 out of the 6 questions.
 Section 2 and 4 both have one question each.
 You will need to bring a calculator with you to the examination but you are not permitted to bring a programable calculator.